amsound/pihub-remote/README.md

 # PiHub Remote

-A Raspberry Pi–based Bluetooth HID remote that integrates with Home Assistant via MQTT.
+A Raspberry Pi–based Universal remote that integrates with Home Assistant via MQTT and includes BLE control.
-It bridges a USB IR/RF receiver (evdev) → BLE HID (keyboard + consumer control) and HA automations.
+It bridges a Logitech Unifying USB receiver with a button-only Harmony remote control using evdev.
+Dynamic button mappings allow BLE keyboard/consumed + HA mixed on one device.

 ---